PSTechAndCoffee/ElasticSIEMLab/README.md

 ![7](https://github.com/user-attachments/assets/4253fa0d-e0ce-49e2-b5ea-84be1cd81c8c)

  - <h2>Task 7: Create alerts for security events</h2>
  1. Create an alert in the Elastic SIEM instance to detect Nmap scans.Click on Security> Alerts> Manage rules> Create new rules.
 Under “Define rule”, select the “Custom query” option from the dropdown menu.
 Under “Custom query,” set the conditions for the rule.
 Use Nmap_scan, then click "Continue".
-Then set the rule's name and descripetion under “About rule” section.
+Then set the rule's name and description under “About rule” section.
  2. Set the severity level for the alert, keep the defualt settings under “Schedule rule” and click “Continue”.
- 3. Under "Actions", set the sction I want to take when the rule is triggered by selecting email notification.
+ 3. Under "Actions", set the action I want to take when the rule is triggered by selecting email notification.
 ![Screenshot 2025-02-25 223157](https://github.com/user-attachments/assets/40e1d6b1-0f3d-48dd-a448-ac8094fd1eda)
 ![Screenshot 2025-02-25 223542](https://github.com/user-attachments/assets/5f43f7b6-4fa7-491c-a114-3d9a63aeb6ec)
 ![Screenshot 2025-02-25 224230](https://github.com/user-attachments/assets/e93e92a6-c72a-4d26-bd5d-6d1e69138fe0)